yanir75/Java-Weighted-Graphs/README.md

 - The path will be colored in light purple on the Graph.
 - At the action log the user can see:<br>
-  1.List of the Nodes he entered.<br>
+  1. List of the Nodes he entered.<br>
-  2.List of the path in the right order that go through every one of the Nodes he entered.<br>
+  2. List of the path in the right order that go through every one of the Nodes he entered.<br>
-  3.In case of any Invalid input the user will receive a popup window mentioning the problem, and it will be written in the action log too.<br>
+  3. In case of any Invalid input the user will receive a popup window mentioning the problem, and it will be written in the action log too.<br>
   <br><br><br><br><br><br><br><br><br><br><br><br>

 #### Center: